enasequence/ena-experiment-checklist/docs/directory_organisation_explanation.md

 ## Background
 There is a very simple directory structure.
-:minidisc:
+:minidisc: for :recycle: of experimental data to make it FAIR

 ## ./ directory
 * readme.md - general background
-* the subdirectories as listed below
+* the subdirectories are listed below

 ## source directory
 * ExperimentChecklists2Json.py - script that generates the **experiment checklist template** and